Syn-Nine/four-emoji-concepts/README.md

 1. ⚙️ ⛲ 💰 🎪 - medieval civ building game where each turn you get a new tile to add to your map, your income and growth depend on affordances created by smart tile placement.

 1. ☣️ 💻 🔃 👾 - space invaders, but time reversed like tenet

+1. 💀 🦈 🎪 ⚔️ - skull and shark have an adventure inside a carnival